moliu15/moliu15.github.io/_pages/research.md

 **Mo Liu**, Junyu Cao, Zuo-jun Max Shen.
 Under Review at _Management Science_. [ \[link\] ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4487888)

+* ``How much is the marginal contribution to the revenue increase when including a new customer with some feature into the training set?''

 [2] Active Learning in the Predict-then-Optimize Framework: A Margin-Based Approach\\